The Pirate Bay: Content

 The Pirate Bay allows users to search for Magnet links.
 These are used to reference resources available for download via peer-to-peer networks which, when opened in a BitTorrent client, begin downloading the desired content.
-(Originally, The Pirate Bay allowed users to download BitTorrent files (torrents), small files that contain metadata necessary to download the data files from other users).
+Originally, The Pirate Bay allowed users to download BitTorrent files (torrents), small files that contain metadata necessary to download the data files from other users.
 The torrents are organised into categories: "Audio", "Video", "Applications", "Games", "Porn", and "Other".
 Registration requires an email address and is free; registered users may upload their own torrents and comment on torrents.
 According to a study of newly uploaded files during 2013 by TorrentFreak, 44% of uploads were television shows and movies, porn was in second place with 35% of uploads, and audio made up 9% of uploads.
 Registration for new users was closed in May 2019 following problems with the uploading of malware torrents.
+Registrations were reopened in June 2023, following the closure of RARBG, which further restricted the online possibilities of new potential uploaders and pushed TPB team to act.

 The website features a browse function that enables users to see what is available in broad categories like Audio, Video, and Games, as well as sub-categories like Audio books, High-res Movies, and Comics.
 Since January 2012, it also features a "Physibles" category for 3D-printable objects.
 The contents of these categories can be sorted by file name, the number of seeders or leechers, the date posted, etc.

 Piratbyrån described The Pirate Bay as a long-running project of performance art.
 Normally, the front page of The Pirate Bay featured a drawing of a pirate ship with the logo of the 1980s anti-copyright infringement campaign, "Home Taping Is Killing Music", on its sails instead of the Jolly Roger symbol usually associated with pirate ships.